 USDA Hardiness Zones: 9 to 11

-Examples of Angel’s trumpet varieties: Betty Marshall, Daybreak, Isabella
+Examples of angel’s trumpet: Betty Marshall, Daybreak, Isabella

 Care: Low-maintenance; doesn’t require pruning, but doing so in fall can encourage more new growth.
 Fertilize weekly and look out for pests, such as spider mites.
-Prefers water that’s been left out for a day, rather than fresh from the tap.
+It prefers water that’s been left out for a day rather than fresh from the tap.

 Blooms: Yellow flowers, as well as pink, white, apricot, or orange.
 Angel’s trumpet blooms come in varieties of singles, doubles, triples, quadruples, and shredded-looking blossoms.